-AHFA will require a minimum debt service coverage ratio of 1.20:1 for Housing Credit development debt financing that would foreseeably result in foreclosure if not repaid.
-For purposes of this standard, debt service coverage is defined as the ratio of a property's net operating income (rental income less operating expenses and reserve payments) to foreclosable, currently amortizing debt service obligations.
+AHFA will require a minimum debt service coverage ratio of 1.20:1 (1.05:1 on RD and HUD) for Housing Credit development debt financing that would foreseeably result in foreclosure if not repaid.
+Debt service coverage is defined as the ratio of a property's net operating income (rental income less operating expenses and reserve payments) to foreclosable, currently amortizing debt service obligations.
 AHFA will determine the allowable operating expense based on historic and current Housing Credit properties' financial statements.